Mac OS Xk There are now two ways to install Macaulay2 under Mac OS X:

 brew install Macaulay2/tap/M2

 You will now find the program M2 in the directory /usr/local/bin (if you've installed homebrew in /usr/local, as they recommend), and it can be run with the command /usr/local/bin/M2.
 You may need to use this long form once to evaluate setup(), in case the command M2 runs a previously installed version; the settings take effect the next time you log in.
 (If you don't want /usr/local/bin added to your PATH by setup, then run the alternative command $(brew --prefix M2)/bin/M2 instead.
 The result will be that something like /usr/local/opt/macaulay2/bin is added to your PATH.)

 If there are any problems with this procedure, please check the "issues" at homebrew-tap/issues, and create a new one if you don't see a discussion of the problem you're having.

 Downloading a disk image

 Here are the downloadable disk images and their corresponding signature files (see PublicKeys); the name of the file incorporates the architecture and Mac OS version number.
-Starting with Macaulay2 version 1.18, we no longer make these disk images, since the homebrew installation (above) is available.
+Starting with Macaulay2 version 1.18, we no longer make all of these disk images, since the homebrew installation (above) is available.